KristianOellegaard/django-hvad/docs/internal/manager.rst

         This causes two queries as opposed to the one by the normal queryset.

         Returns the newly created (combined) instance.

+    .. method:: bulk_create(self, objs, batch_size=None)

+        Not implemented yet and unlikely to be due to inherent limitations of multi-table inserts.

+    .. method:: update_or_create(self, defaults=None, **kwargs)

+        Not implemented yet.

     .. method:: get(self, *args, **kwargs)

         Gets a single instance from this queryset using the args and kwargs